szymon6927/szymonmiks.pl/blog/content/post/12-domain-model-with-sqlalchemy/index.md

 ## Domain model

-Before we jump straight to the code let's define what the domain model is, so we are on the same page.
+Before we jump straight into the code let's define what the domain model is, so we are on the same page.

 **Domain Model** is a representation of the concepts and relationships that exist in a particular business or problem domain.

-[According to Fowler](https://martinfowler.com/eaaCatalog/domainModel.html), a domain model is an object-oriented model that **encapsulates the behavior and data** of the objects in the domain, and provides a clear and concise representation of the problem being solved.
+[According to Fowler](https://martinfowler.com/eaaCatalog/domainModel.html), a domain model is an object-oriented model that **encapsulates the behaviour and data** of the objects in the domain, and provides a clear and concise representation of the problem being solved.

 The purpose of a domain model is to provide a **common language and understanding of the problem domain**, between the developers and stakeholders.
-A well-designed domain model helps to bridge the gap between the **technical and business perspectives**, and provides a clear and concise representation of the system's requirements and behavior.
+A well-designed domain model helps to bridge the gap between the **technical and business perspectives**, and provides a clear and concise representation of the system's requirements and behaviour.

-The domain model highlights the importance of focusing on the **behavior and interactions** of the objects in the domain, rather than on the **implementation details**.
+The domain model highlights the importance of focusing on the **behaviour and interactions** of the objects in the domain, rather than on the **implementation details**.

 ## Ways of persisting domain models

 I will use the domain model from one of the previous posts.
 This is a simple representation of a library card.

-This class is a good candidate, it is complex enough.
+This class is a good candidate.
+It is complex enough.
 It has some related objects and quite a lot of value objects.
 Only business methods are exposed, and implementation details are hidden.

 Our goal is simple: **save the object to the database, but the object itself should know nothing about the database**.